ToilaHuy22/BC-frontend-reactjs/README.md

 Run the project on your machine:

-1. Use git-clone to clone the project to your computer.
+1.Use git-clone to clone the project to your computer.

 2.Open the project and run the command - npm i (To install the necessary additional files)